hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprtoolkit/development.md

 Other, miscellaneous stuff

-### System icons
+### System Icons

-Use the `CBackend::systemIcons()` fn to obtain a ref to `ISystemIconFactory` which allows you to query system icons by name.
-You can check the obtained result object for seeing if the icon was found.
+Use the `CBackend::systemIcons()` function to obtain a reference to `ISystemIconFactory` which allows you to query system icons by name.
+You can check the obtained result object to see if the icon was found.
 Then, you can take that object and slap it into an `ImageElement` to add it to your layout.

 ### Additional FDs

-If you have an app that depends on some other loop, e.g. pipewire, dbus, etc. You need to remember that hyprtoolkit is strictly single-threaded for layout and rendering.
+If you have an app that depends on some other loop, e.g. pipewire, dbus, etc. you need to remember that hyprtoolkit is strictly single-threaded for layout and rendering.
 You cannot edit the layout from another thread.

 For this, use `CBackend::addFd()` to add a FD to the loop alongside a function that will be called once the fd is readable.
-This fn will be called from the main thread, so you can do whatever you want in there.
+This function will be called from the main thread, so you can do whatever you want in there.